Supervisor, Water Production (100841)

 Diversity of backgrounds, ideas, thoughts, and experiences is vital to our culture and the way we do business.
 Creating an environment where differences are embraced and where every person feels engaged and included makes us safer, stronger, and more successful.

-With a history dating back to 1886, American Water is the largest and most geographically diverse U.S. publicly traded water and wastewater utility company.
-The company employs more than 7,000 dedicated professionals who provide regulated and market-based drinking water, wastewater and other related services to 15 million people in 46 states.
-American Water provides safe, clean, affordable and reliable water services to our customers to help make sure we keep their lives flowing.
+With a history dating back to 1886, American Water (NYSE:AWK) is the largest and most geographically diverse U.S. publicly traded water and wastewater utility company.
+The company employs more than 6,500 dedicated professionals who provide regulated and regulated-like drinking water and wastewater services to an estimated 14 million people in 25 states.
+American Water provides safe, clean, affordable and reliable water services to our customers to help keep their lives flowing.
 For more information, visit amwater.com and follow American Water on Twitter, Facebook and LinkedIn.

 Manages the day-to-day operations of water and/or wastewater plant(s) in accordance with Company policies and procedures and all applicable governmental laws and regulations.Key Accountabilities